Plan to join us on New Year’s Day!

 Please check out our FAQ for attending the parade

 The New Year’s Day parade is a 118 year, unique Philadelphia tradition that is pure fun, enjoyment, and folk art, has withstood the test of time because of the strength of the diverse communities the mummers represent.

-This year all team captains received special training on appropriate satire.
-We encourage all those who will be participating in the 2017 New Year’s Day Parade to watch through them and let’s make this year’s parade the best ever!
+All Mummers leadership has received special training on appropriate satire.
+We encourage all those who will be participating in the New Year’s Day Parade to watch these videos and let’s make this year’s parade the best ever!

 Mummers For Good